baoware/baoware.github.io/_posts/2025-01-29-me-graphically-movies.md

 Now that I have created a working svg, I don't think that it is the most meaningful visualization.
-Partly because of how little data I got from Letterboxd pwith their user data downloads.
+Partly because of how little data I got from Letterboxd with their user data downloads.
 Nevertheless, I'm still happy that it was a great learning experience with D3.js and svg's.
 In the future, I might extract and append more data from a movie database to make cooler visualizations.